 Immune System and Recovery

 The body’s immune system relies upon good sleep in order to function properly.
 Sleep deprivation is linked to an increased risk of cold and flu.
 Cold symptoms may linger longer when sleep deprived.
 Lack of sleep is also tied to longer times for vaccines to become effective.
 When sleep deprived, the body takes longer to recover from general body soreness and muscle repair as well as from injuries and major illnesses because energy is being diverted to keeping us awake as opposed to being focused on our immune system.

 Sex Drive and Fertility

 Research has shown that lack of sleep, even in the short term, leads to significantly decreased testosterone levels for men.
 A similar effect on libido has also been found in women.
 Research also suggests that lack of sleep can negatively impact our reproductive hormones, thus having an negative impact on our fertility levels.
-Risks of miscarriage or pregnancy complications increase as a result of sleep deprivation.

 Article written by Optisum